TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-K20-Pro.md

 ## Additional note 1

-Terminal command for manually controlling the front camera motor:
+Terminal command for manually controlling the front camera motor (may require `su` depending on the GSI):

 Popup: `xiaomi-motor popup 1`